Why are voters in Northern Ireland poised for a return to the polls?

 That deadline ran out on Friday.
 Sitting ministers were removed from office at midnight and the Government has assumed responsibility to call an election within 12 weeks.

-The DUP has made clear it does not intend to drop its boycott prior to Friday, citing a lack of progress in UK/EU efforts to resolve issues with the protocol, so unless the party has a sudden change of heart it will not be possible to form an executive before the deadline.
+The DUP has made clear it does not intend to drop its boycott, citing a lack of progress in UK/EU efforts to resolve issues with the protocol.

-While the Government could do what it did between 2017-20 and amend the legislation to push back the election deadline, it has not shown any appetite to do so.
+The Government could have amended the legislation to push back the election deadline, but did not do so.

-Mr Heaton-Harris has made clear he will call an election if Friday’s deadline passes without an executive having been formed.
+It is now expected that Mr Heaton-Harris will call an election because an executive has not been formed.

 Register for free to continue reading